 Wireless Prepaid Internet

-As the mobile data consumption continues to increase, the wireless prepaid internet is on the rise.
+As mobile data consumption continues to increase, the wireless prepaid internet is on the rise.
 The average data consumption in the US is likely to reach 6GB/month by the end of 2017.
 In terms of GB per user consumption, the US is third behind Finland and Korea.

 At US Mobile you can choose between seven wireless prepaid internet plans, ranging from 100 MB for $2 to 8 GB for $35.
 We have noticed that our prepaid SIM and data plans are used in much more than cell phones, like alarms, GPS trackers, and even smartwatches.
-Since our plans start off small, they are a great fit for IoT devices which usually need less data.
+Since our plans start off small, they are a great fit for IoT devices which usually need fewer data.
 In fact, in a broader perspective, IoT and cars accounted for 71% of the net-adds for carriers in Q2 2017, according to Chetan Sharma.
 Our wireless plans can just as well be used on an iPad as our customer, Wayne describes: